tgnemecek/core-website/src/collections/pages/legal.md

   We reserve the right at any time to modify or discontinue the Service (or any part or content thereof) without notice at any time.

-  We shall not be liable to you or to any third party for any modification, price change, suspension, or discontinuance of the Service.
+  We shall not be liable to you or to any third-party for any modification, price change, suspension or discontinuance of the Service.

-  SECTION 5 - PRODUCTS OR SERVICES (if applicable)
+  SECTION 5 - PRODUCTS OR SERVICES

   Certain products or services may be available exclusively online through the website.
 These products or services may have limited quantities and are subject to return or exchange only according to our Return Policy.